New to Transit

 For more info, please refer to the Customer Service FAQ.

 Whether it's from Morgan's Grant to Millenium or downtown Ottawa to Manotick, OC Transpo provides comprehensive transit services to nearly one million people in Ottawa.
-The OC Transpo fleet has nearly 1,000 buses and three trains serving our nearly 370,000 daily riders.
+The OC Transpo fleet has nearly 1,000 buses and nine trains providing an average of 370,000 trips to our customers on a daily basis.
 Visit our Routes & Maps section to find out more on OC Transpo routes and schedules.

 OC Transpo offers a variety of ways to pay, from tickets to day passes, monthly passes, and annual passes.
 Students and seniors get discounted monthly and yearly passes, and on Wednesdays seniors ride free.
 If using cash, please ensure you have the exact fare as the driver cannot make change.